-Is there a "new" path of capitalist development in the new African states.
-In most of them the economic grip of overseas monopoly . firms is still strong.

-The aim of the imperialists was not to build up an independent and balanced national economy, but to extract the maximum amount of natural and mineral wealth, drain away colossal profits, and get the maximum benefit from the declining prices of raw materials and primary products in return for increasing prices for the capital and manufuctured goods exported to these countries.
-This is still the aim and practice of imperialism.
+First, on the prospects of capitalist development in the new African states.
+In most of them the economic grip of overseas monopoly firms is still strong.
+The aim of the imperialists was not to build up an independent and balanced national economy, but to extract the maximum amount of natural and mineral wealth, drain away colossal profits, and get the maximum benefit from the declining prices of raw materials and primary products in return for increasing prices for the capital and manufactured goods exported to these countries.
+This is still the aim, and practice, of imperialism.

 Colonial rule has always been the biggest obstacle to the growth of an independent national economy.
 The acceptance of continued imperialist domination will not promote the economic development of the new African states.
-There is ample evidence in Algeria, Ghana, Guinea, Mali and even Nigeria, that only after achieving political independence has it been possible to embark upon the rapid growth of an independent and balanced national econony.
+There is ample evidence in Algeria, Ghana, Guinea, Mali, and even Nigeria, that only after achieving political independence has it been possible to embark upon the rapid growth of an independent and balanced national economy.